riot/riot/doc/faq.md

 Riot is against the current trend of boilerplate and unneeded complexity.
 We think that a small, powerful API and concise syntax are extremely important things on a client-side library.

-### Why IE8?
-Because it's widely used.
-According to [Net Market Share](http://www.netmarketshare.com/) the global desktop market share is 19% and according to [StatCounter](http://statcounter.com/demo/browser/) the market share is 2.6%.
-So Please consider [IE8 support](https://muut.com/riotjs/download.html#ie8-support) on your project.

 ### Is Riot free?
 Riot is free, open source and licensed under the MIT License.
 Free from [Additional Grant of Patent Rights](https://github.com/facebook/react/blob/master/PATENTS).